 Why Person-Level ABM Delivers Better Financial Results

-A more budget-friendly approach follows this sequence:
+A budget-friendly approach involves:

 Cost Optimization Strategies for Your ABM Investment

-You can assess your real requirements by:
+Assess your real requirements by:

 - Negotiate for additional services like account-level intelligence or engagement reporting

-When to build vs. buy ABM capabilities
+When to Build vs. Buy ABM Capabilities

-- Find in-market leads through website identification
+- Identify in-market leads through website identification

-- Keep contact scraping to high-intent prospects
+- Limit contact scraping to high-intent prospects

 - Retarget this small, targeted group